kheerand/Social-architecture-pattern-library/patterns/(030) Connected Systems/README.md

 - The use of well defined APIs for system-to-system interfaces enables interconnection of systems.
 - The adoption of standards, specially open standards makes it easier to build and maintain interconnected systems.
+- Foster relationships with owners of other related systems and establish trust between each other to remove or reduce the social barriers.

 ## Related Patterns